weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 If f is defined on a segment (a, b) and if a < x < b, then f'(x) is defined by (1) and (2), as above.
 But f’(a) and f”(b) are not defined in this case.

 5.2 Theorem Let f be defined on [a, b].
-If fis differentiable at a point x € [a, b], then f is continuous at x.
+If fis differentiable at a point x  \in  [a, b], then f is continuous at x.

 Proof Ast - x, we have, by Theorem 4.4,